gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 Congratulations!
 You've set up your first custom smart contracts which make use of the Creditcoin Decentralized Oracle!

-The next tutorial will bring this one step further by automating a lot of the work we have had to do manually so far.
-We will do this by using an **offchain worker** which will handle the proof query submission as well as sending the result of that query to our bridging proxy contract on Creditcoin.
+The next tutorial will take another important step towards developing a mature, production ready cross-chain DApp.
+That step is automation!
+We automate using an **offchain worker** which submits oracle queries and triggers use of oracle results.
 This _vastly_ improves UX by making it so the end user only has to sign a _single_ transaction to initiate the bridging procedure.

 In practice, DApp builders will want to conduct all cross-chain queries via an offchain worker in order to ensure robustness and streamline UX.
-Checkout the [bridge offchain worker] tutorial next for more information on this!
+Checkout the [bridge offchain worker] tutorial next for more information!

 [Hello Bridge]: ../hello-bridge/README.md
 [setup]: ../hello-bridge/README.md#1-setup